Light on Me

 Light on Me is a 2021 South Korean streaming television BL series starring Lee Sae-on, Kang Yoo-seok, Choe Chan-yi and Go Woo-jin.
 Based on the boys' love dating sim mobile game of the same name by DAY7, the series was released on Tuesdays and Thursdays from June 29 to August 19, 2021 on the WATCHA app in South Korea, and on the video streaming website Viki in western countries.

 It was featured on Teen Vogue's best BL dramas of 2021 list.
+In March 2026 a second season was included in WHYNOT MEDIA's WelCon page, suggesting it might be officially announced soon.

 Synopsis

 Woo Tae-kyung is an 18-year-old Korean average boy who has no friends.
 One day, his teacher approaches him in order to help him.
 He suggests Tae-kyung join the school's student council.
 The task is not easy, since one of the members is Noh Shin-woo, who resents him for a previous encounter.
 The president of the council, though, is very receptive, and tries to make Tae-kyung and Shin-woo get along.
 The council is also formed by Namgoong Shi-won, an extroverted humorous guy who also makes an effort so Tae-kyung properly joins them.
 Tae-kyung, with his new set of friends, proceeds to enjoy his new social life, and starts questioning if he may or may not like one of his fellow council members.